mattias-skold/EnhancedExportDocumentation/support-site/04_guide-addField.md

 This guide is focused on taking an existing template and add a field to it.

 ## Add your custom field to the query
 As the first step you need to add the field you want to include into a query.

-Goto the query edit tab, click on the column options button and add your custom field to your query and save it.
+Goto the query edit tab, click on the column options button, add your custom field to your query and save it.
 Click on the Export tab to run the query in the export tab.